camptocamp/camptocamp-rancher-catalog/README.md

 6. The [Authentication](#Authentication) is setup
 7. The [Github Integration](#Github-Integration) is setup
 8. The [Jenkins Shared Library](#Jenkins-Shared-Library) is setup
-9. Slaves are started and use the credentials *Slave username used to join* and *Slave password used to join* to connect to the master
+9. Slaves are started and use the credentials *Slave username used to join* and *Slave password used to join* to connect to the master.
+Note: these users should be defined in your LDAP server.

 ## Authentication<a name="Authentication"></a>